How many times does a roof come up in conversations about a dream home?

 This vacation house with country cabin touches is the perfect example of utilizing the space directly under the roof – and converting it into a sleeping area.
 The vacation home allocates much of the 2,033 square feet of space to the huge kitchen, a spacious family room, two big bedrooms, and two full baths.
 With its vaulted ceilings and a roof pitch of 1/3 (8-in-12 slope), more room for additional accommodations and a quiet getaway or hangout area is created by making use of the attic/loft (Plan #196-1013).

-Let’s talk about budget and related costs.
-Because a pitched roof covers more surface area, it requires more roofing material – which means a higher budget and increased costs.
-Adding to the cost is the trickier design of a roof with a pitch – which raises labor and other professional charges.
+Let’s talk about budgeting and related costs.
+Because a pitched roof covers more surface area, it requires more material – which means a higher budget and increased costs.
+Adding to the cost is the trickier design of a roof with a pitch – which raises labor and other professional roofer charges.

-For rooftop installations like solar systems, roof gardens, and decks/outlooks, a flat or slightly pitched roof is the better choice.
+For rooftop installations like solar systems, roof gardens, and decks/outlooks, a flat or slightly pitched design is better.
 You can, of course, have these features – like solar systems – on a steep roof.
-But why sweat it when it is easier to install them on a flatter roof?
+But why sweat it when it is easier to install them on a flatter one?

 But there are others who may like the clean and minimalistic lines of contemporary urban buildings.
 For them, the flat-pitched roof is it.
 Ultimately, people choose what fits their lifestyles and needs – without losing sight of costs and other practical matters.